 - 1. Be currently employed as a doctor in the UK. - 2.
-Have the backing of their current employer (see appendix 1 Endorsement by employer). - 3.
-Have no GMC restrictions on their practice. - 4.
-Complete the application form (see appendix 2) and submit this to nes.ruralremotecredential@nhs.scot
+Have no GMC restrictions on their practice. - 3.
+Ensure they have the backing of their current employer. - 4.
+Ensure they have the backing of their Responsible Officer (RO) - 5.
+Complete the application form and submit this along with an up to date CV to nes.ruralremotecredential@nhs.scot